-- Cphbusiness advise you to budget with a rent from € 400-850 per month depending on location and standard.
-A deposit is required by most landlords before moving in and is often one month’s rent for a room and three months’ rent for a flat.
-The deposit is refundable, given that you leave the room/apartment in the same state as you received it.
+Typically rent is between € 400 and 850 per month depending on location and standard.
+A deposit is required by most landlords before moving in and is often one month’s rent for a room.
+For an apartment this will typically be equal to three months’ rent.
+The deposit is refundable if you leave the room/apartment in the same condition as you received it.

-- You should never send money via Western Union or other private money transfer institutions but only use authorised banks and ask the landlord to send identification details – e.g. a copy of a passport.
+Never send money via Western Union or other private money transfer institutions but use only authorised banks.
+You may ask the landlord to send identification details – e.g. a copy of a passport.

-- If possible, check out the room or apartment in person.
-If you cannot go yourself, ask a fellow student for help in the Facebook group Cphbusiness International Accommodation and Practical Help.
-You must as a minimum get someone to check that the apartment actually exists.
+If possible, check out the room or apartment in person.
+If you cannot go yourself, ask a fellow student for help in the Facebook group mentioned above.

 You should always sign a contract with your landlord.
 Study the contract carefully and be sure to check deadlines for how to give notice.